eigerco/polka-storage/docs/src/getting-started/building/source.md

 Running `polka-storage-provider-client` & `polka-storage-provider-server` via CUDA gives significant performance boosts as parts of the proving algorithm can be sent-off to the GPU.
 By default components are compiled with OpenCL.
-It's not possible to compile client without NVIDIA Graphics card.
+It's not possible to compile client without NVIDIA Graphics card if the CUDA feature is enabled.

 <div class="warning">
 **FOR DEVELOPERS**: It's possible to run CUDA on your WSL2, however the setup is different than for native linux installation.